Billy Hughes: Conscription crisis and ALP split

 Conscription had been in place since the 1910 Defence Act, but only in the defence of the nation.
 Hughes was seeking via a referendum to change the wording in the act to include "overseas".
 A referendum was not necessary but Hughes felt that in light of the seriousness of the situation, a vote of "Yes" from the people would give him a mandate to bypass the Senate.
-The Lloyd George Government of Britain did favour Hughes but only came to power in 1916, several months after the first referendum.
+The Lloyd George Government of Britain did favour Hughes but only came to power in early December 1916, over a month after the first referendum.
 The predecessor Asquith government greatly disliked Hughes considering him to be "a guest, rather than the representative of Australia".
 According to David Lloyd George: "He and Asquith did not get on too well.
 They would not.
 They were antipathetic types.
 As Hughes was never over-anxious to conceal his feelings or restrain his expression of them, and was moreover equipped with a biting tongue, the consultations between them were not agreeable to either".

 In reaction to Hughes's campaign for conscription, on 15 September 1916 the NSW executive of the Political Labour League (the state Labor Party organisation at the time) expelled him and other leading New South Wales pro-conscription advocates from the Labor movement.
 Hughes remained as leader of the federal parliamentary Labor Party until, at 14 November caucus meeting, a no-confidence motion against him was passed.
 Hughes and 24 others, including almost all of the Parliamentary talent, walked out to form a new party heeding Hughes's cry "Let those who think like me, follow me."
 This left behind the 43 members of the Industrialists and Unionists factions.
 That same evening Hughes tendered his resignation to the Governor-General, received a commission to form a new Government, and had his recommendations accepted.
 Years later, Hughes said, "I did not leave the Labor Party, The party left me."
 The timing of Hughes's expulsion from the Labor Party meant that he became the first Labor leader who never led the party to an election.
 On 15 November, Frank Tudor was elected unopposed as the new leader of the Federal Parliamentary Australian Labor Party.